 For an added focus on family goals, you can use children's responsponsibility and chore charts like I have in the shop.
 Or I really love this visual daily responsibility chart with moveable visual prompts.
 These are just like the visual aids that my son's therapists provide to help around the house and at school.

 For an added focus on self-care check out this vibrantly designed personal growth workbook

-Now the fun begins with organising the above goals into your yearly planner!
+Now the fun begins with organizing the above goals into your yearly planner!
 For each goal that you identified, print out the Goal Planner sheet (page 2).
 On this sheet, you need to identify the goal and how you're going to achieve it.
 At the base of the page think of the Steps to Take list as micro-goals that will attribute to the success of your main goal.
 You can also list any additional notes on this page.

 After putting considerable thought into how you're going to achieve this year's goals, you should have a fairly good idea of how long it may take you to complete each one.
 Enter your goals into your Yearly Goals sheet (page 3).

 You'll notice this list is split into the 12 months of the year.
 Any one goal is likely to take more than a month to achieve and you are also likely to be working on more than one goal at a time.
 This summary is great for a quick glance to help keep you on track.